Family, teammates to celebrate Georgia Tech football recruit’s life at Deerfield Beach vigil

 DEERFIELD BEACH, FLA.
 (WSVN) - The life of a high-school football recruit to Georgia Tech who took his own life will be celebrated at a vigil held at his former high school in Deerfield Beach.

 Bryce Gowdy, 17, killed himself on Monday by stepping into the path of a freight train, according to the medical examiner.
-His death happened weeks after announcing his commitment to the university.
+His death happened weeks after announcing his commitment to the university, and one week before he was supposed to report to the team.

 “This is a dream,” Gowdy said at a press conference.
 “I also want to thank my mom.”